Basic Single Column

 Cat's Paw Single Column Tie

-Adjustable Tension Single Column tie
+Adjustable Tension Single Column Tie

 A practical use for the Prusik knot.
 This tie is really neat if you want to adjust the tension of a single column.
 Lets say you want your partner to have more freeway at the start of the session but less at the middle or end.
 It would be a pain to have to untie everything you've done in order to adjust the tension of the single or double column ties.
 Worry not, the answer is here!